Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Razor HD Gen II-E

-With this scope, you can enjoy quicker transitions between targets and less tired arms.
+With this scope, I can enjoy quicker transitions between targets and less tired arms.

 It’s designed as the top-level short- to medium-range finders and tactical scope for the AR platform.